 After breakfast, set off on a 4km hike through Kings Canyon, including the natural Amphitheatre, the North and South Walls and the Garden of Eden.
 En route back to Alice Springs, visit a camel farm where there is an option to ride one of the camels.
 Opt to join the group for a night out in Alice Springs.

 Free morning to explore Alice Springs.
 Embark on The Ghan Train at approximately 6pm.
 The overnight train is comfortable and there is a café on board where you can buy meals.
 Sit back and enjoy the scenery pass by as the train travels from the Red Centre to the Top End of Australia.
+There are no power outlets on the train, so make sure all your gadgets are fully charged and ready to go!
 Estimated travel time: 15 hours Travel distance: 1,489 km

 The Ghan Train makes a stop at Katherine for a 4 hour break.
 There are a number of activity options to choose from.
 A transfer to Katherine's Gorge is included and from there feel free to choose the activity that suits you.
 Opt to simply walk the stunning Katherine Gorge or get adventurous with a flat-bottomed boat or helicopter flight over the gorge.

 FOR TRIPS DEPARTING MAY THROUGH OCTOBER